culturing/poems/Poems/2026-01-16/03 Hors D'Oeuvres.md

-But when these fine foods are presented, you may find your appetite grows and your body strengthens, more so than from any hors d'oeuvre, and you may feel your hunger alive at last.
+But when these fine foods are presented, you may find your appetite grows and your body strengthens, more so than from any hors d'oeuvre, and you may feel your hunger allowed at last.
 You may even come back for more.